PickHD/ws_live_chat_server/README.md

 ```

 3. Try to send message each other

+####PS : It is just in dev mode, not ready for production.